verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Go 1.21 Support

 #### Fixes:
 - Fixed an issue where console certificates were being recreated approximately every 10-18 hours.
-Now they get recreated only shortly after certificate.Status.renewalTime.
+Now they get recreated only shortly after `certificate.Status.renewalTime`.
 ## v1.7.1
 #### Enhancements:
 - Added an `export oam` option to the Verrazzano CLI to export the Kubernetes objects created for a deployed OAM application.